dusk-network/microkelvin/documentation/announcement.md

 Microkelvin is a toolkit for making advanced custom datastructures easy to implement for use in smart contracts.

-Microkelvin is an attempt att streamlining the creation of merkle tree datastructures, with modular and flexible indexing and lookup behaviours.
+The library is also an attempt at streamlining the creation of merkle tree datastructures, with modular and flexible indexing and lookup behaviours.

 ## Background